bonitasoft/bonita-doc/md/set-up-kpis.md

 Follow these instructions to attach a KPI:

-1. In Bonita BPM Studio, either select a task or a process pool.
+1. In Bonita Studio, either select a task or a process pool.
 2. In the **Details** panel, **Execution** tab, **KPIs** pane, click on the **_Add_** button.
 3. Select your KPI Definition from the list
 4. Click on **_Next_**.